Female toplessness in the United States: Utah

+Virginia

+Though not legal precedent, Virginia is the only state to feature female toplessness on its flag and seal.

 Washington

 The Washington state laws assert public nudity by itself is not illegal (in a nonsexual context), but naturists (and topless women) can be charged with indecent exposure if they are accused of performing an act considered obscene in public while being nude (or topless) and they have the explicit intention to harm other people through this act.
 Breastfeeding is not considered an act of indecent exposure according to the laws.

 The city of Seattle does not have any municipal laws regarding public nudity, and its policy in relation to nudity is considered more relaxed in comparison to the other cities in Washington.
 Nevertheless, the Washington state laws relating to nudity are enforced in Seattle, because in most cases state (or federal) laws are applied when municipal (or state, or both) laws about a determined subject do not exist.
 However, there are some public nudity events observed in the city throughout the year, such as the World Naked Gardening Day, as well as a few clothing-optional bike ride events, such as the World Naked Bike Ride and the Solstice Cyclists.
-Moreover, both female toplessness and naturism (the latter in a smaller scale) are commonly practised (and tolerated) in the city parks (especially Magnuson Park, Washington Park Arboretum, Discovery Park and Denny-Blaine Park).
+Moreover, both female toplessness and naturism (the latter in a smaller scale) are commonly practiced (and tolerated) in the city parks (especially Magnuson Park, Washington Park Arboretum, Discovery Park and Denny-Blaine Park).

 Wyoming

-As of September 2019, topfreedom is legal throughout the state due to a win in the 10th Circuit Court of Appeals.
+As of September 2019, female toplessness is legal throughout the state due to a win in the 10th Circuit Court of Appeals.